Student working at computer desk in Technology Facilities

 • Research and Development (R&D) Scientist

-Our graduates have gone on to work for some of today’s best-known organisations, including: •
+Previous graduates from related computing courses have gone on to work for organisations including:

 • Aviva